 Course participants will be selected among the nominees on the basis of the expertise identified for this course as well as their qualifications and experience.
 The need to have a roster reflecting as broad a geographic and linguistic representation as possible and gender balance will also be taken into consideration.

-As the nomination process is very competitive, please be advised that priority will be given to applicants whose profiles correspond to the selection criteria outlined in the Call for Nominations and current enquiry requests.
-As JRR holds different training courses every year, to increase your chance of being selected, we recommend you apply for the training course for which your profile is the most appropriate.
+As the nomination process is very competitive, please be advised that priority will be given to applicants whose profiles correspond to the selection criteria outlined in the Call for Nominations.
+As JRR holds different recruitment courses every year, to increase your chance of being selected, we recommend you apply for the recruitment course for which your profile is the most appropriate.

-In order to be considered for a JRR training course, experts must apply through the Personal History Webform link provided in the Call for Nominations.
+In order to be considered for a JRR recruitment course, experts must apply through the Personal History Webform link provided in the Call for Nominations.

 In order to submit their application, experts will be required to scan and upload the following documents duly signed and completed:

-- Aggreement Form: completed and signed by the expert.
+- Agreement Form: completed and signed by the expert.

-In order to be considered for a JRR training course experts must fill out a JRR Personal History Webform, outlining their contact information, their educational background, their employment history, their languages, their expertise and their motivations for attending a JRR training course.
+In order to be considered for a JRR recruitment course experts must fill out a JRR Personal History Webform, outlining their contact information, educational background, employment history, languages, expertise and motivations for attending a JRR recruitment course.

 This document is the most important form in the application package as this is the information which will be used to populate the experts profile and skillset summary within the JRR database.
 Experts are advised to provide as much detailed information as possible as it is on the basis of the information provided in the PHwF that experts are also shortlisted for deployment missions.